borbware/unity-basics-course/programming/3-classes-methods.md

   * E.g., an Enemy class tells what shared properties do all enemies have
 * *instance* of a class is an implementation of that class
   * "this certain enemy right here"
-* as you see from this enemy example, classes can be very useful in game development
+* classes can be very useful in game development
 * C# is an object-oriented language (almost everything is a class)
   * all Unity scripts contain a class by default!
   * usually, the term *object* also refers to an instance of a class